-➤ Do not submerge your eBike components in water, or wash with pressurized hose.
-Your Bosch drive unit is designed to be water tight to rain water or non-pressure hose washing.
+➤ Do not submerge your eBike components in water, or wash using a pressurized hose.
+Your Bosch drive unit is designed to be water tight in regards to rain water and non-pressurized hose washing.

-Keep all components of your eBike clean, especially the battery-pack contacts and corresponding holder contacts.
+Keep all components of your eBike clean, especially the battery pack contacts and the corresponding holder contacts.

 All components including the drive unit may not be immersed in water or cleaned with a high-pressure cleaner.
-Keep all components of your eBike clean, especially the batterypack contacts and corresponding holder contacts.
+Keep all components of your eBike clean, especially the battery pack contacts and the corresponding holder contacts.
 Clean them carefully with a soft, damp cloth (using only mild soap and water).